captchaly/captchaly-python-legacy/README.md

 # Captchaly Python Module
 Captchaly is a fast, reliable, and affordable CAPTCHA solving with a powerful API.
 Ensure seamless automation and efficiency while we handle the challenges.

 This SDK is made by myself, expect bugs.
+I don't maintain this often.

 ## Installation
 You can install the Captchaly Python Module with Pip: